 From Gdańsk Central Railway Station, take either tram 10 or 12 to the stop Siedlce.

 There are no public toilets around Lake Otomińskie.
-Bathroom facilities can be found at Hotel Otomin.
+Visitors tend to use the bathrooms inside Hotel Otomin.